-The suit was filed last month in Los Angeles Superior Court by Adam Pierce Antoine, whose lawyers are asking the judge to designate it as a class action matter that could include as many as 50 of PUMP’s employees.
+The suit was filed last month in Los Angeles Superior Court by Adam Pierce Antoine, whose lawyers are asking the

 In the lawsuit, Antoine makes a number of allegations, including that PUMP for at least four years has failed to pay employees the wages they were due, including overtime.
 Antoine also alleges that PUMP has failed to provide workers with breaks of at least 10 minutes for every four hours worked, as required by law, and has made employees work off the clock.
 He also alleges that PUMP has faked employee pay records.